elf4j/elf4j-provider/README.md

 The default minimum output level is `TRACE` for elf4j-engine, which can be configured on global, package, and individual class level based on the caller classes.
-The default severity level of a logger instance from `Logger.instance()` is `INFO`, which is not configurable.
+The default severity level of a logger instance from `Logger.instance()` is `INFO`, which is not configurable - `Logger` instance level switch has to be through the ELF4J API.

 **Writer**